-Basketball Reach-In Fouls
+Basketball Reach In Fouls

 Definition of a Reach-In Foul

-Why Does The Reach-In Foul Occur?
+Why Does a Reach-In Foul Occur?

-Why do Defensive Players Reach in for the Ball?
+Why Do Defensive Players Reach in for the Ball?

 Free Throws on Reach-In Fouls

 The offensive player doesn't usually get to shoot free throws on a reach-in foul unless the opposing defense is over the limit on fouls given.
 If the defense is over the limit on fouls, the offense is in the bonus, which means that each foul on the defense results in free throws for the offense.

 In basketball, a reach-in foul occurs when a defensive player attempts to “reach in” to the space of an offensive player and take the ball from them.
 According to the NBA Rulebook, “reaching in” is officially an impediment of a ball carrier’s personal space while making contact with them and reaching for the ball.